ellehallal/react-starter/README.md

 ## <a name='About'></a>1.
 About

-This project react starter is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A starter kit for React projects.
+React starter is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 - node version: 12.13.0
 - npm version: 6.12.0 or above